-Stand up for a BBC owned by its viewers, staff and listeners An alien doctor who jets around time and space in a police box.
+A People’s BBC: Governed and run by the British public An alien doctor who jets around time and space in a police box.
+Costume dramas centering on returning redcoats and formidable women.
 David Attenborough taking us to places we’d never imagined existed.
-Kate Adie bearing witness from Bosnia and Rwanda.
-Michael Fish telling us not to worry the night before the Great Storm, and Fearne Cotton getting us through the morning.
-Yes, keep me updated on the campaign for a People's BBC, owned by its viewers and listeners Share Tweet Through the good times and the bad, the BBC has been there for us.
-Like the NHS, it’s one of the institutions that make us proud to be British, and which is the envy of the World.
+Michael Fish telling us not to worry the night before the Great Storm, and waking up to Wogan - or Ball, Cox or Moyles on the Breakfast Show.
+Yes, keep me updated on the campaign for a People's BBC, owned by its viewers and listeners Share Tweet From Albert Square to Holby City you’ll find an outpouring of love for our BBC.
+Auntie Beeb has been there for us from childhood to adulthood, a British institution as cherished as the NHS.
 It’s part of who we are.
 It’s ours.
-The BBC faces massive changes to its funding and structure.
-The Government’s consultation on the BBC’s charter renewal closed in early October, and it is expected to publish its feedback in early 2016.
+Since our campaign started in 2015, the BBC has faced massive changes to its funding and structure.
+This has led to cutbacks and controversial decision making by the BBC Trust, such as the axing of free TV licenses to over 75s, without consultation with viewers and listeners.
 Our call is simple: We as licence fee payers should have a say and a stake in the Corporation’s direction via the BBC Trust.
 It’s us, not ministers or opaque committees who should determine its future.
 We need a BBC that is accountable to the people who pay for it, and which is independent of politicians and political interference.
 Licence-fee payers should be made individual members of the BBC Trust, and treated as such, with greater say over how it is run and the service it provides.
-In coming months, we’ll be campaigning for a People’s BBC, and outlining how it could work in practice, in advance of the government publishing a set of ways forward for the BBC in early 2016.
-We’ve also written a piece for LabourList setting out the case in more detail.
 If you’re with us, and would like to be part of it as the campaign takes shape, sign up, and we’ll keep you updated.